sgargiulo/python-weatherbot/README.md

 # Python Weatherbot

-A weaterbot used to obtain forecasts
+A weaterbot used to obtain forecasts and suggested equipment for the day such as an umbrella and/or sunblock.

 ## Prerequisites